antoinepryy/TDA602-man-in-the-middle/README.md

 To complete this language-based security course, we were asked to choose a topic of study, and provide fine analysis about it.
 We decided to work a well-known vulnerability: The Man In The Middle (MITM) attack.
-There are a lot of different ways to accomplish this attack and we will cover one of the most famous ones, which is called ARP poisoning.
+There are a lot of different ways to accomplish this attack and we will cover one of the most famous ones, which is called ARP Poisoning.

 The following report will be organised as follows:

-- The goal of this project, i.e what is our objective
+- The goal of this project, i.e what is our objective.

-- How to perform this kind of attacks, using Python scripting
+- How to perform these kind of attacks, using Python scripting.

-- How you can prevent it, also by using Python scripting
+- How to prevent these attacks, also using Python scripting.

-- Our results and a discussion
+- Our results and a discussion.

 ### Goal of the project

-The goal of the project is to demonstrate the vulnerability (insecure communications) of the HTTP and telnet protocols and why it is important to use their secure versions SSH and HTTPS.
+The goal of the project is to demonstrate the vulnerability (unsecure communications) of the HTTP and telnet protocols and why it is important to use their secure (encrypted) versions SSH and HTTPS.
-To do that, we will create a sniffing / spoofing python script.
-In the case of telnet, we will analyse the telnet TCP connection packets sent from the target to another remote machine to get the credentials.
-We will then log into the remote machine automaticaly and steal the informations countained in the shadow file.
-In the case of HTTP, we will analyse the HTTP packets, containing credentials, sent from the target to a test website running on our remote server and send a spoofed 404 http error packet to the target before logging into his account.
+To do that, we will first create a Man In The Middle Python script to launch an ARP Poisoning attack against a client and a server VM, leading to an IP spoofing situation.
+Then, in the case of telnet, we will create a telnet sniffing Python script to analyse the payloads of the telnet connection packets sent from the client to the server in order to fetch the unencrypted credentials.
+The script will then initialise automaticaly a telnet connection to the server with the retrieved credentials and steal the informations countained in the shadow file.
+In the case of HTTP, we will create an HTTP sniffing Python script to analyse the POST HTTP packets, containing unencrypted credentials, sent from the client to a test website (login page) running on the server and print them to the attacker.

 It is a project written in Python that demonstrates application layer protocols’ vulnerabilities.
-Also, we will first take the point of view of an attacker by creating and executing the script and then switch to a defender’s point of view by discussing the possible countermeasures as we did in the labs.
+Also, we will first take the point of view of an attacker by creating and executing the scripts and then switch to a defender’s point of view by discussing the possible countermeasures as we did in the labs.
+As a custom countermeasure, we will create another Python script: An ARP Poisoning detector that checks the local ARP table in real-time to see if it has not been tampered (MAC and IP addresses must stay bijectives).

 ### The Attacks